Interactive Mode

 # Create config with interactive wizardarxo init --interactive

-# Run analysis with interactive preset selectionarxo analyze --interactive# Choose "Use .arxo.yaml config"5.
+# Run analysis with interactive promptsarxo analyze --interactive# Choose "Use .arxo.yaml config"5.
 Bookmark Common Workflows

 Section titled “5.
 Bookmark Common Workflows”Create shell aliases:

-arxoi # Interactive modearxoq # Quick checkarxor # Risk report (HTML)Scripting with Interactive Mode
+arxoi # Interactive modearxoa # Agent architecture (non-interactive)arxoah # Agent architecture report (HTML)Scripting with Interactive Mode

 Section titled “Scripting with Interactive Mode”While interactive mode isn’t designed for automation, you can use expect or yes for demos: